Alan-Miller/remote-vscode/README.md

     ```sh
     netstat -ntpl | grep node

-    # NOTE: You can use -ntpl4 to just get ipv4 processes, or -ntpl6 for just ipv6 processes.
+    # You can use -ntpl4 to just get ipv4 processes.

+    # You can use -ntpl6 for just ipv6 processes.
     ```